LabKey/gradlePlugin/README.md

 - Update dependency versions
 - Update DoThenSetup and its relatives to be compatible with configuration cache
 - Update DeployApp for better configuration cache compatibility
-- Replace usages of project.javaexc with JavaExc task types
+- Replace usages of project.javaexc with JavaExc task types or injected ExecOperations
 - Update CompressClientLibs to work better with configuration cache

 ### 6.3.0